 Business dashboards are all the rage in companies around the world.
 Some companies use them solely to help senior management with decision making while others use them company wide.
 Many businesses still use manual dashboards created using spreadsheet programs but the trend now is to automate the process.
 Some business leaders see dashboards as simply charts while others see them as key decision making tools.

-There is no denying that many businesses now use dashboards but, while many can see a direct correlation with business performance, others can’t see the benefit.
+There is no denying that many businesses now use dashboards in which the widely used among them being Hosted ELK but, while many can see a direct correlation with business performance, others can’t see the benefit.
 The reason for this; it all comes down to how they are used.

 The following are six ways to ensure you get the most out of your business dashboards.